modernben/forge-docs/1.0/servers/management.md

 :::tip Use The Right PHP Version
 When editing the PHP files, be sure to edit the correct file under the PHP version you're using.
 :::

+## Security

+Typically, security updates are automatically applied to your server on a weekly basis.
+Forge accomplishes this by enabling and configuring Ubuntu's automated security update service that is built-in to the operating system.

+Forge does not automatically update other software such as PHP or MySQL automatically, as doing so could cause your server to suffer downtime if your application's code is not compatible with the upgrade.